-Spicy broad bean stew served with bread, beyssara, is the Moroccan favorite breakfast.
+Spicy broad bean stews (dip) served with bread, b>beyssara, is a favorite Moroccan breakfast.

-Favism is a genetic condition affecting small population with G-6PD (Glucose-6-phosphate dehydrogenase) enzyme deficiency, compromising oxygen-carrying capacity in their blood.
+Favism is a genetic condition affecting a small population with G-6PD (Glucose-6-phosphate dehydrogenase) enzyme deficiency, compromising oxygen-carrying capacity in their blood.
 The condition is triggered in these individuals on eating fava beans or its products in the diet as well as by some drugs and infections.
-Prevention mainly includes avoidance of any of these triggering factors, and treatment of acute blood cell lyses.
+Prevention mainly includes avoidance of any of these triggering factors and treatment of acute blood cell lysis.

 Like other class beans and some Brassica group vegetables, fava too contains oxalic acid, a naturally-occurring substance found in some vegetables, which, may crystallize as oxalate stones in the urinary tract in some people.